Call Now For An Assessment Of Your Needs: (410) 680-3617

 • Contingency Fee: Most personal injury lawyers work through contingency agreements with their clients.
 In a contingency agreement, the lawyer agrees to pay all legal costs upfront.
 The lawyer will only recover compensation if he or she secures compensation for the client.
 When lawyers do not recover compensation, the client does not need to pay the lawyer any fees.
 Typically, the lawyer will take a percentage of the client’s total recovery.
 The contingency fee model allows the injured person to retain skilled legal counsel without paying for the costs associated with the lawsuit upfront.

-Submitting a Personal Injury Claim
+Submitting A Personal Injury Claim

 When victims are injured in personal injury accidents, there are typically two paths to recover compensation.
 The first path involves filing a claim for compensation through the at-fault party’s insurance company.
 The second path involves filing a personal injury lawsuit in a court of law.
 In both of these scenarios, the plaintiff and defendant attorneys will try to negotiate a settlement agreement.